Sigmmma/c20/src/content/h2amp/h2amp-ek/readme.md

 ---
 The **Halo 2 Anniversary MP Mod Tools** is the official release of content creation tools for [H2A MP](~h2amp).
 These tools are updated versions of the original internal ones and are closest in relation to [Halo 4's tools](~h4-ek).

+# Getting started
+See the [general installation steps](~/general/mod-tools#installation) for help installing these tools.
+Don't forget to run the extract script!

 # Changelog
 This changelog is focused on known notable modding-related changes and is not guaranteed to be complete.